 Last Friday, the global community was shocked and saddened by a string of terrorist attacks that took place in Paris, France.
-Approximately 130 people lost their lives that day and 350 remain injured.
+Approximately 130 people that day and 350 remain injured.
 The Islamic State in Iraq and Syria (ISIS) claimed responsibility for the massacre.
-Aiming to stoke and cripple nations with fear and anxiety, ISIS has vowed to strike against the U.S. and any country that joins France in launching airstrikes in response to their Paris attack.
+Aiming to stoke and cripple nations with fear and anxiety, ISIS the U.S. and any country that joins France in launching airstrikes in response to their Paris attack.
 This is a group who takes pride in committing horrific, inhumane acts against men, women and children from all walks of life.
 We have witnessed for the last two years or so; their abhorrent crimes dominate the international news cycle.
 So we are all disturbingly familiar with the lengths this extremist group will go, to proselytize their ideology.
 As vigorous debates ensue over how our government should or shouldn’t respond militarily, I want to provide some simple steps the average person can take to defeat ISIS.
 That sounds like bold claim.
 That’s because it is.
 But hear me out.
 Yes, YOU, reading this blog can stop ISIS dead in their tracks.
 By doing this:

 Be Kind to Your Neighbor